Child Custody Final Hearing Process

 A person seeking child custody or parenting orders in Queensland can conclude their application in one of two ways.

 There are significant implications of a Final Hearing.
 Most importantly, the Court’s orders at the Hearing will remain in place until the children are 18.
-The Court will only make further orders if you can show that there has been a significant and substantial change in your circumstances, or that of the other party.
+The court will only issue further orders if you demonstrate a significant and substantial change in your circumstances, or the other party’s.

-You must seek sound legal advice before the Final Hearing so that you can present your best and strongest case.
+You must seek sound legal advice before the Final Hearing to present your best and strongest case.

 If you don’t receive the orders you wanted at the Final Hearing, the Court can sometimes make you pay.
 This could be some, or even all, of the legal costs of the other party (or parties) to the dispute.

 The parties to a Final Hearing are generally the children’s parents (the Applicant and the Respondent).
-It can also include other people involved in the children’s lives such as grandparents or other carers.
-The Court can appoint an independent children’s lawyer in the matter; if so, that person becomes a party to the dispute.
+It can also include other people involved in the children’s lives, such as grandparents or carers.
+The Court can appoint an independent children’s lawyer; if so, that person becomes a party to the dispute.

 Fixed Fee Options Available